wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 6 Although Hardy ,* the chief captain of the king's ships , had threatened to destroy the place ; saying , Remove from the town your women and your children , who are innocent and fight not.

+* Com.
+Hardy , a captain under Lord Nelson , at the battle of Trafalgar.

 7 Thus showing more righteousness than any of the king's captains ; albeit , he gave them only the space of one hour to depart :

 8 So the men of Columbia let the destroying engines loose upon the vessels , and shot the yankee-balls amongst them plentifully , and compelled them to depart :